By Michelle Lai (Career Services, Hackbright Academy)

-Independent, as in, each woman is responsible for the inspiration, design, engineering, testing, and presentation of her app.
-She has support from instructors, teaching assistants, career services and mentors along the way, but she writes every line of code and makes every decision for which technologies and frameworks to use.
+Independent, as in, each student is responsible for the inspiration, design, engineering, testing, and presentation of their app.
+Students have support from instructors, teaching assistants, career services and mentors along the way, but they write every line of code and make every decision for which technologies and frameworks to use themselves.

 After six weeks of classroom learning and pair-programming, and four weeks of independent project work, Hackbright is proud to present all 40 of the Fall 2014 final projects.

 When you wake up and need a little extra sunshine to get out of bed, look to Happy California by Alaina Valenzuela to surface only the local tweets that will make you smile.
 If you rely on Twitter as a news source, Political Twitter by Emily Bookstein can show you the accounts you follow which have the greatest political impact on your feed!
 To avoid the reality of politics, allow Madame Forêt’s Game by Amy Shelton to make psychic predictions of your survey answers.
 Even nuttier, navigate Wikipedia by finding the shortest path of wiki-links from “peanuts” to “politics” with wikiGraph by Erika Arnold.
 On a more serious note, EchoRoot by Allyson Stronach analyzes the language of sex ads to determine whether there may be a sex trafficking network lurking behind the words.